OHDSI/CommonDataModel/Version4/SQL Server/README.md

-Common-Data-Model / Oracle
+Common-Data-Model / SQL Server
 =================

-This folder contains the SQL scripts for Oracle.
+This folder contains the SQL scripts for SQL Server.

 In order to create your instantiation of the Common Data Model, we recommend following these steps: